 Just One: Early Bird Notifications launched this month.

-40.7%: Early Bird items in total sold from said list to date, which is a bit better than we usually do.
+40.7%: Early Bird items in total sold from said list to date.

 Half a Dozen: Orders received for the single most popular item therein.